wbyoung/jsi/_posts/00-01-04-modules.md

       -h, --help                      output usage information
       -V, --version                   output the version number
       -c, --celsius       show temperature in celsius
-      -f, --ferinheight   show temperature in ferinheight
+      -f, --fahrenheit   show temperature in fahrenheit

-So our app needs to be able to handle getting help, the version, Celsius, and Ferinheight.
+So our app needs to be able to handle getting help, the version, Celsius, and fahrenheit.
 It also needs to allow a location to be specified.
 Let's get to work.

 {% highlight javascript %}